meetecho/janus-gateway/README.md

 								  if the installed libnice supports it)
 	-d, --debug-level=1-7         Debug/logging level (0=disable debugging,
                                   7=maximum debug level; default=4)
+	-a, --apisecret=randomstring  API secret all requests need to pass in order to be accepted by Janus (useful when wrapping Janus API requests in a server, none by default)

 Options passed through the command line have the precedence on those specified in the configuration file.
 To start the gateway, simply run: